A variety of fresh produce

 Why food waste matters

 Wasting food doesn’t just waste your time and money, it also impacts the environment.
-That’s because when food breaks down in landfill, it generates methane—a greenhouse gas that’s 25 more powerful than carbon dioxide and a major cause of climate change.
+That’s because when food breaks down in landfill, it generates methane—a greenhouse gas that’s 25 times more powerful than carbon dioxide and a major cause of climate change.

 Food sent to landfill also releases nutrients that can filter through the soil and waterways, polluting the environment for generations to come.
 When we throw away food, we’re also throwing away all the natural resources like water and energy that went into growing, packaging, producing, transporting, selling and preparing your food.